Key features of this course:

 - Research focused teaching and paid opportunities to work with staff on projects through the 'Earn as You Lean' Scheme

-- Exciting Joint Honours combinations such as Art & Design, Environmental Management and History allow you to develop a unique expertise, attractive to employers
+- Exciting Joint Honours combinations such as Art & Design, Geography and History allow you to develop a unique expertise, attractive to employers

 What our students say...

-“For me, I chose the perfect course – you get to go on multiple field trips, so you don’t have to spend 4 hours in a lecture theatre all week.
+“For me, I chose the perfect course – you get to go on multiple field trips, so you don’t have to spend all your time in a lecture theatre.
 The course leaders are all very hands-on too – they are free to help and provide you with feedback should you need it.
 It’s a friendly, close environment but with all the independence you could want.”

 Student, Archaeology and Heritage Studies BA (Hons)

 Local and residential fieldwork and practical activities are essential to this course and there are also opportunities to undertake work placements and study abroad for a semester.
-Staff have links with professionals working in the archaeology and heritage sectors and the course also has links to business and art, allowing you to acquire key skills in business management and information design, providing a foundation for future employment within the heritage industry.
+Our staff have links with professionals working in the archaeology and heritage sectors, including museums, planning departments and field units.
+These professionals also have input to some of the key modules you will take, allowing you to understand live issues in the field of archaeology and heritage.

-You will have also access to an impressive range of equipment and resources which includes survey grade GPS, geophysics, well-appointed laboratories and a brand new digital mapping and survey suite.
+You will also have access to an impressive range of equipment and resources which include survey grade GPS, geophysics, well-appointed laboratories and a brand new digital mapping and survey suite.
+At Worcester, practical approaches, real-world tasks and transferable skills are embedded within a strong academic framework that will give you an excellent foundation for future employment.

 Small class sizes and friendly, research active staff contributes to the supportive learning environment you will enjoy when you study Archaeology and Heritage Studies at the University of Worcester.